Josephson's effect in the Schwarzschild background: The vertical SQUID in Schwarzschild

 \subsection{Phase dynamics and loop constraint}

 Let $\varphi_i(t)$ be the gauge-invariant phase drop across junction $i=1,2$, defined on $\Sigma_t$ by an integral of the form in \eqref{2.4} evaluated on a short path that threads the corresponding weak link.
-The junctions are static with respect to the Killing congruence, and the local current–phase relations on $\Sigma_t$ are
+The junctions are static with respect to the Killing congruence, and the local current-phase relations on $\Sigma_t$ are

 with $I_{ci}^{\rm proper}$ computed from the local GL analysis of Section \ref{sec4}.
 The currents that an observer at infinity infers per unit Killing time obey